darioalessandro/darioalessandro.github.io/_posts/2017-02-26-Golang-dependency-management.markdown

     <li> <a href="https://gradle.org/">Gradle</a> Build Tool and it uses Maven for Dependency Management.</li>
 </ol>

-All the above are mature tools, with great support and different capabilites, I tend to like sbt + ivy because it is not some crappy scripting thing, is a full fledged code driven build tool which allows for max flexibility and customization.
+All the above are mature tools, with great support and different capabilities, I tend to like sbt + ivy because it is not some crappy scripting thing, it is a full fledged code driven build tool which allows for max flexibility and customization.

 ### Go: